klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 `--ignore-checksums` with the `eb` command.

 Updating an existing recipe to a new toolchain might be a bit more involving as you also have to make build recipes for all dependencies.
-When we update a toolchain on the system, we often bump the versions of all installed libraries to one of the latest versions to have most bug fixes and security patches in the software stack, so you need to check for those versions also to avoid installing yet another unneeded version of a library.
+When a toolchain is updated on the system, the versions of all installed libraries are often also bumped to one of the latest versions to have most bug fixes and security patches in the software stack, so you need to check for those versions also to avoid installing yet another unneeded version of a library.

-We provide documentation on the available software that is either pre-installed or can be user-installed with EasyBuild in the
+LUMI provides documentation on the available software that is either pre-installed or can be user-installed with EasyBuild in the
 [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
 For most packages this documentation does also contain information about the license.